cj-mills/cjm-fasthtml-daisyui/README.md

     │   │   ├── label.ipynb       # Label is used to provide a name or title for an input field.
 Label can be placed before or after the field.
     │   │   ├── radio.ipynb       # Radio buttons allow the user to select one option from a set.
     │   │   ├── range.ipynb       # Range slider is used to select a value by sliding a handle.
-    │   │   ├── rating.ipynb      # Rating is a set of radio buttons that allow the user to rate something.
+    │   │   ├── rating.ipynb      # Rating is a set of radio ratings that allow the user to rate something.
     │   │   ├── select.ipynb      # Select is used to pick a value from a list of options.
     │   │   ├── text_input.ipynb  # Text Input is a simple input field.
     │   │   ├── textarea.ipynb    # Textarea allows users to enter text in multiple lines.